 Cornell’s Rare and Manuscript Collections offer a deep assortment of materials on the study of the history of the Americas.
 Documents relating to the colonial and revolutionary war periods in North America include the papers of the Marquis de Lafayette, George Hyde Clarke, and the signers of the Declaration of Independence, along with diaries, muster rolls, and regimental histories.Materials on the 19th century include holdings on Harriet Beecher Stowe and Lydia Maria Child, and collections on reform movements such as temperance and woman’s suffrage.
-American political campaign history can be explored through the Susan H. Douglas Collection of Political Americana, which contains buttons, posters, textiles, and other artifacts from campaigns dating back to 1828.
+American political campaign history can be explored through Cornell’s Political Campaign Memorabilia Collections, which contain buttons, posters, textiles, and other artifacts from campaigns dating back to 1828.
 The fight to abolish slavery is documented through the Samuel J. May anti-slavery collection, along side other items on the Civil War era, including manuscript copies of the Emancipation Proclamation and 13th Amendment and one of five copies of the Gettysburg Address handwritten by Abraham Lincoln in 1864.

 A regional history collection, begun in 1942, offers detailed documentation of everyday life in upstate New York through photographs, correspondence, oral histories and family papers.
 The Cornell University Archives, established in 1951, include university administrative records as well as personal papers of faculty members, students, administrators, and alumni, beginning with the papers of Cornell University founder Ezra Cornell, and Cornell presidents Andrew Dickson White, Jacob Gould Schurman and alumnus Willard D. Straight document diplomatic service in Germany, Russia, China, and the Philippines.
 The archives also contain more than 100,000 photographs that provide a comprehensive portrait of university life.